Canon M6 vs Olympus E-M5 II

 With 24MP, the M6 offers a higher resolution than the E-M5 II (15.9MP), but the M6 has marginally smaller individual pixels (pixel pitch of 3.72μm versus 3.76μm for the E-M5 II).
-However, the M6 is a somewhat more recent model (by 2 years) than the E-M5 II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the M6 is a much more recent model (by 2 years) than the E-M5 II, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Unlike the M6, the E-M5 II has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Canon EOS M6 has a native sensitivity range from ISO 100 to ISO 25600.
 The corresponding ISO settings for the Olympus OM-D E-M5 Mark II are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.